vega/vega-lite/docs/data.md

 A graticule is a grid formed by lines of latitude and longitude.
 The graticule generator creates a geographic grid (as [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) data) to serve as a guiding element to include in maps.
 The graticule generator can be specified with either a boolean `true` value (indicating the default graticule) or a graticule parameter object:

-{% include table.html props="extentMajor,extentMinor,extent,stepMajor,stepMinor,step?,precision" source="GraticuleParams" %}
+{% include table.html props="extent,extentMajor,extentMinor,precision,step,stepMajor,stepMinor" source="GraticuleParams" %}

 The following example generates a custom graticule and visualizes it using an orthographic projection: